yoctopuce/VirtualHub-4web/README.md

 if you wish.
 Without duplicating the code on the web server, this option allows you to separate several subsystems of Yoctopuce modules that are displayed separately, and their data are stored in separate directories.

+As of today, we have tested the installer and the software on PHP 7.3, 7.4, 8.0 and 8.1, running in the following modes: apache2handler, fpm-fcgi, cgi-fcgi and lightspeed.

 ### Configuration of HTTP callbacks on YoctoHub or VirtualHub